FrugalX/lite-design-editor/README.md

 - **Adding Shapes:** Click on the rectangle tool from the toolbar to add it.
 - **Editing Shapes:** Select a shape on the canvas to reveal editing options such as resizing, rotating, and styling.
 - **Text Editing:** Click on the text tool from the toolbar to add text.
 Double click on the text to edit it.
+- **Image Editing:** Click on the image tool from the toolbar to add image.
+Double click on the image to edit it.
 - **Exporting Designs:** Use the export button to export your design in JSON format and download button for PNG format.

 ## Contributing